Calculating how to scale a SaaS business

 Our audit showed that the client’s single-tenant architecture wasn’t built for scale.
 So, we focused on migrating the legacy functionality into a multi-tenant environment.
 The new architecture could integrate with old features and third-party services.
 Our efforts resulted in efficient cloud-based software that reduced the client’s costs by 40% and led to a 30% increase in revenue.

-Scalability is something you should bear in mind no matter your initial plans.
-Need we remind you about garage startups that have become today’s technological giants?
+SaaS scalability is something you should bear in mind, no matter your initial plans.
 It helps you adjust to the market to maximize revenue or keep afloat in tougher times.
 At the same time, scalable architectures help you balance effectiveness with costs despite increased workload and demand.

-The strategies we described are complicated, plus there are many things to do.
-Where do you even start scaling your SaaS?
-The first and best thing to do is hire an experienced vendor who knows how to incorporate these strategies.
+Where do you even start scaling SaaS?
+The best thing to do is hire an experienced vendor to incorporate these strategies at flexible SaaS development pricing.

-Acropolium’s expertise can help you bypass popular issues and build a secure and scalable SaaS with fewer risks.
-So, if you want to entrust your project into capable hands, we’re always ready to talk business.
+Acropolium’s extensive SaaS expertise can help you bypass popular issues and build a secure and scalable SaaS with fewer risks.
+If you want to entrust your project into capable hands, we’re always ready to talk business, offering budget-adaptive subscription-based cooperation.